-Expenditures (net of Revenue)
+Expenditures (net o

-General Fund Impact All Other Funds FTE(s)
+General Fund Impact All Other Funds

 2023 - 169,450 -

 2024 - 248,262

-Total: - 417,712 -
+Total: - 417,712

 This request is an update to the airport operations fund based on actual costs over the past four years when City employed staff took over full time management of the airport.
 Most of the fund increase relates to facility maintenance needs and an increase to aviation fuel purchase/sales.